-At that very hour some Pharisees came and said to him, “Get away from here, for Herod wants to kill you.”
-And he said to them, “Go and tell that fox, ‘Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course.
+At that very hour some Pharisees came and said to [Jesus], “Get away from here, for Herod wants to kill you.”
+And [Jesus] said to them, “Go and tell that fox, ‘Behold, I cast out demons and perform cures today and tomorrow, and the third day I finish my course.
 Nevertheless, I must go on my way today and tomorrow and the day following, for it cannot be that a prophet should perish away from Jerusalem.’
 O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!
 Behold, your house is forsaken.
 And I tell you, you will not see me until you say, ‘Blessed is he who comes in the name of the Lord!’”—Luke 13:31-35

-This week we are focusing on the discipline of scripture.
+DO THIS: This week, we are focusing on the discipline of scripture.

 Your Call To Act (C.T.A.) today is:

-- Identify: a word or phrase this scripture that builds your godly courage.
+- Identify: a word or phrase this scripture that builds your Godly courage.

 ⚡ Share That You Read Scripture Today